medusa-project/active-medusa/README.md

 ### Ordering

-By default, results are sorted by relevance.
+By default, results are sorted by relevance (score).
 To override this, use `order` to sort by any sortable Solr field:

 ```ruby
 Item.all.order('some_solr_field' => :asc)